javiquinte/geonet-obspy-utils/README.md

 Codes written by [Pasan Herath](mailto:p.herath@gns.cri.nz)

-**Please note that this service is not suitable for real-time data retrieval.
+**Please note that this plugin is not suitable for real-time data retrieval.
 If you need to retrieve data from within the last 7 days, please use FDSN.**

 **For your projects that do not require near real-time data, please use this libary to retrieve data.**

-*If you discover any bugs or would like to see any features added, please raise an issue, and we will look into it*
+*If you discover any bugs or would like to see any features added, please raise an issue, and we will look into it.*

 Thanks very much for using this plugin in your work, and it will help reduce the demand for our FDSN services.